 I love it here too, really.
 We’re adapting just fine.
 The language is a barrier, it’s true.
 But we’re learning and we’ll be okay.

 If I’ve learned anything from all of this, it’s that home isn’t a place.
 It’s something we carry in our hearts.
 Something that comes alive when we are with our families.

 I’m home now.

-Tune in sometime for another one of The German Chronicles.
+Tune in again for another one of The German Chronicles.
 If you have a burning question about the move, please let me know.
-We’re starting to look at a more permanent residence now (we’re still in holiday accommodation and we don’t have adsl yet), so I’ll share that process with you.
+We’re starting to look at a more permanent residence now (we’re still in holiday accommodation and we don’t have stable internet yet), so I’ll share that process with you.
 In the meantime, Rita has a good post about house hunting here.
 Give it a read!!

 By the way, my posting times are probably going to be a little weird for a while.
 I know I used to post at around the same time in the past, but while we find our feet, new posts may just go up at midnight.
 Things will go back into equilibrium soon enough, I promise.
 Or at least, I HOPE. 🙂